Russia cuts off rocket engine supply and threatens space station partnership

 Officials from Northrop Grumman and NASA did not immediately respond to requests for comment on how the lack of the RD-181 engines would affect any upcoming Antares launches to the space station.

 Rogozin on Wednesday also threatened the partnership that has sustained the space station for more than 20 years.
-Speaking on Russia Today, a state-controlled English-language station, he said through a translator that Russia “will closely monitor the actions of our American partners and, if they continue to be hostile, we will return to the question of the existence of the International Space Station.”
+Speaking on Russia Today, a state-controlled English-language station, he said through an interpreter that Russia “will closely monitor the actions of our American partners and, if they continue to be hostile, we will return to the question of the existence of the International Space Station.”

-That followed a series of tweets from last week asking whether the United States wanted to ruin the cooperation in operating the station.
+That followed tweets last week asking whether the United States wanted to ruin the cooperation in operating the station.
 Rogozin reminded President Biden that Russia is responsible for firing the thrusters that keep the station in the correct orbit and said that without Russia, the station could come crashing down.

 He reiterated that point in his appearance on Russia Today, saying that the United States would “want to maintain cooperation with Russia within the International Space Station despite the numerous sanctions.”